ArtemBernatskyy/PokemonGo-Kyiv-Map/README.md

 - Redis is caching, Celery is working too

 ### To Do
-- all celery processes must send callback to one Redis variable
+- celery tasks start scipt to run tasks for active users only
+- update config files